Feng Shui Family: Plot

 This drama depicts the two families turning against one another due to feng shui restrictions set by their ancestors.
 Under the conflicting pressure of materialism and values, can they lay down their personal views and embrace one another?

 International broadcasts

 Taiwan

 As of July 2012, the show airs in Taiwan, country of origin of the drama every weeknight at prime time (20:00) with episodes which have ranged in length from 135 to 150 minutes including commercial advertisements.
 The producers received funding from the Government Information Office to produce the series in high definition.
 With admiration and some criticism, the show concluded on 17 July 2012, when the brand-new television drama of Formosa Television, Father and Son, was released.

 Singapore

-It is currently shown on Singapore's StarHub TV's Channel Hub E City on weekdays at 5pm and repeats at 10.30am.
+It is currently shown on Singapore's StarHub TV's Channel Hub E City on weekdays at 5 p.m. and repeats at 10.30 a.m.
 The show was dubbed into Mandarin during the broadcast.